 This post is also available in: Japanese

 It is likely there will be a referendum in 2016 on whether the UK retains its membership of the European Union or leaves.
-Charles Grant, of the Centre for European Reform, when he spoke to the Japanese Chamber of Commerce and Industry in the UK last year, predicted that the referendum would result in a vote for the UK to break away.
+Charles Grant, of the Centre for European Reform, when he spoke to the Japanese Chamber of Commerce and Industry in the UK this year, predicted that the referendum would result in a vote for the UK to break away.

 The British pro-European campaign is not as well funded as the anti-European campaign, and there are plenty of Euro-sceptic politicians of all political persuasions.
 The British media is also mainly prejudiced against Europe in its coverage.

 The arguments for the UK staying in the EU are mostly technical, to do with foreign direct investment and the economic impact, whereas the anti-European campaign can make an emotional appeal, by invoking threats to national sovereignty.

 British business people may be generally in favour of continuing as members but I agree with Charles Grant that there is a lack of enthusiasm, and a certain complacency about what will happen if the UK does leave.
 British businesses think the UK can be like Norway – prosperous, part of some kind of free trade area, but independent.
 In actual fact, Norway is not as immune as it may seem from EU policies, and yet has no influence over setting those policies.